Alxandr/master-thesis/src/chapter-1/motivation.md

 cheating can be costly, and the evidence is often not solid.
 This leads to administrators being reluctant to move forward when potential cheating is discovered.
 Therefore, if doable, a better approach than catching cheaters is to make sure that cheating can't occur in the first place.
+Cheating might also adversely affect the image of company/software used to prevent cheating as they did not manage to achieve their sell-point.
+This might have monetary consequences because companies/software that are perceived as having weak cheating mitigation might not get customers.